cznc/darknet4j_2/README.md

 The file darknet_jni_wrapper.dll is for win7 x64, compiled by vc++2015, functions of read/write png of stbi(an image lib in stb_image.h and stb_image_write.h).

-The program enter is java class cn.darknet.(By convention, Java type names usually start with an uppercase letter.
-But here we not.)
+The program enter is java class cn.darknet.(By convention, Java class names usually start with an uppercase letter.
+But here we not.
+We will as possible as closer to C code.)
  The training and testing data set is [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html), some sample of it in the directory data/CelebA/.

 IDE is eclipse with a maven plugin supported.